waizu0/waizu0/README.md

 - 😎 Experienced Unity/Javascript Engineer with aof successfully delivering front and backend projects.
 - 🌎 Collaborated on various projects as a Unity/Javascript Engineer.
 - 🧠 Constantly learning and exploring new tools and languages to stay at the forefront of the industry.
 - 🖊️ Enjoys sharing knowledge and writing about technology and game development.
-Has written articles for various tech and gaming publications.

 ---